Academic Catalog

 ECON 30100 Labor Economics (LA)

 Provides an overview of topics related to labor economics through both a microeconomic and macroeconomic lens.
 Topics include the supply of and demand for labor, the structure of wages, employment determination, elasticity, human capital, unions and collective bargaining, inequality, discrimination and government programs.
-Prerequisites: ECON 20100.
+Prerequisites: Any 200-level ECON course.
 (IRR)

 Attributes: SS